HalcyonChimera/mailman3/README.md

 ## Information

 This container is configured here por production.
-- Mailman is set up to use gunicorn as it's wsgi server
+- Mailman is set up to use gunicorn as the WSGI server.

 ## Setup